Quantfury Daily Gazette

 One example of why these questions are important is FedEx (NYSE: FDX), as, by 2023, they will begin using Elroy Air’s autonomous, electric, vertical take-off and landing drone to move packages between distribution points.
 The interesting thing about this drone is its capabilities because it is not the typical drone that can carry loads of a maximum of 1.5 kilograms.
 This drone, called “Chaparral,” can carry between 136 and 226 kilograms, traveling a distance of 482 kilometers, all autonomously.

-A drone with such impressive capabilities compared to the drones we are more accustomed to certainly opens doors to many possibilities.
+A drone like the one by FedEx (NYSE: FDX) with such impressive capabilities compared to the drones we are more accustomed to certainly opens doors to many possibilities.
 Imagine being stuck in a broken-down vehicle in the middle of nowhere and being able to ask for a delivery of a tire, gasoline, engine oil, or any mechanical part to repair the car’s engine.

 Or imagine you are taking a walk in the mountains with your dog, and suddenly your pet suffers an injury.
 Being in a remote area, calling a normal ambulance is not an option.
 But could there be an ‘ambulance drone’ of sorts?
 Of course, for this to happen, the safety level of the technology has to improve drastically.
 And it will, like all forms of new technology, probably come with its own set of headaches (particularly if one lands on you).